jorgegorka/da-vinci/README.md

 * Basic route schema with react-router.
   * Public routes
   * Private routes: Require login.
-* Categories.
-Categories can be nested into subcategories.
+* Sections.
+Sections can be nested into subsections.

 #### TODO (prioritised)

 * Pages.
-A page belongs to a category.
+A page belongs to a section.
 * Images.
 A page can have many images associated with it.
 * Each image can have different sizes for different parts of the page (thumbnails, medium, large, etc...).
 Sizes are configurable by user.
-* Reorder of categories.
-Drag and drop reorder of categories.
+* Reorder of sections.
+Drag and drop reorder of sections.
 * Contact form.
 Customisable contact form.
 * Multi-language.
 * Tags.
 A page can get multiple tags assigned to it.